 The judge also asks what, if anything, should be done with the money currently being held in trust accounts for certain client escrows.
 This Committee has previously held that before assuming the office of full-time judge, there must be termination of an existing law practice.
 Opinions 89-34; 89-38.
 Therefore, any money held in the judge’s capacity as a practicing attorney should be forwarded to the attorney(s) now representing the clients on whose behalf the funds are being held.
 If a client does not specify an escrowee, then the judge should, prior to commencing office, transfer the funds to another attorney and notify the client of the transfer.

 The judge also asks if he/she can hold a full-time teaching position at a local university as long as the hours do not interfere with court time.
 While the Rules Governing Judicial Conduct do allow the judge to lecture and teach, such permission is not unrestricted and is subject to the other limitations articulated in the Rules.
 The Rules require that a judge conduct extra-judicial activities in a manner that minimizes the risk of conflict with judicial office and does not interfere with the proper performance of judicial duties.
 22 NYCRR 100.4 and 100.4(A)(3).
-Further, judicial duties must take precedence to the full-time obligations of a judge, including obligation to minimize conflicts with judicial duties, while simultaneously maintaining full-time teaching obligations at a university.
+Further, judicial duties must take precedence over all the judge’s other activities.
+22 NYCRR 100.3(A).
+It would be extremely difficult, if not impossible for a judge to maintain, address and give precedence to the full-time obligations of a judge, including obligation to minimize conflicts with judicial duties, while simultaneously maintaining full-time teaching obligations at a university.
 In the opinion of the Committee, it would be improper for a full-time judge to simultaneously maintain a full-time teaching position at a local university.
 The judge may maintain a part-time teaching position as long as the teaching does not interfere with the proper performance of the judge’s judicial duties.